What is the Google Docs virus and what should I do about it?

 - Report anything you suspect to be phishing to whoever the link is impersonating or in Gmail if the email comes through a Google account.

 - Use Google’s security check-up tool (g.co/SecurityCheckup).

 In addition to all of the steps above, you should scan your Mac for malware regularly.
 There are several anti-malware tools available for the Mac, but the one I use and recommend is CleanMyMac X. This particular software is notarized by Apple — not to be confused with some other fake “system keepers” or cleaners.

-In addition to scanning your Mac for, and removing, malware, it provides real-time protection against threats and has tools to clean up browser files and email attachments.
+In addition to scanning your Mac for malware and removing it, this app notarized by Apple provides real-time protection against threats and has tools to clean up browser files and email attachments.